Sulfoxide: Chirality

 A lone pair of electrons resides on the sulfur atom, giving it tetrahedral electron-pair geometry and trigonal pyramidal shape (steric number 4 with one lone pair; see VSEPR theory).
 When the two organic residues are dissimilar, the sulfur atom is a chiral center, for example, in methyl phenyl sulfoxide.
 The energy barrier required to invert this stereocenter is sufficiently high that sulfoxides are optically stable near room temperature.
 That is, the rate of racemization is slow at room temperature.
 The enthalpy of activation for racemization is in the range 35 to 42 kcal/mol and the corresponding entropy of activation is −8 to +4 cal/(mol·K).
 The barriers are lower for allylic and benzylic substituents.

 Preparation

-Sulfoxides are typically prepared by oxidation of sulfides, sometimes referred to as sulfoxidation. hydrogen peroxide is a typical oxidant, but periodate has also been used.
+Sulfoxides are typically prepared by oxidation of sulfides, sometimes referred to as sulfoxidation.
+Hydrogen peroxide is a typical oxidant, but periodate has also been used.
+Autoxidation occurs through a hydroperoxy intermediate.
 In these oxidations, care is required to avoid over oxidation to form the sulfone.
-For example, dimethyl sulfide is oxidized to dimethyl sulfoxide and then further to dimethyl sulfone.
-Unsymmetrical sulfides are prochiral, thus their oxidation gives chiral sulfoxides.
-This process can be performed enantioselectively, through e.g., a variant of the Shi epoxidation or biotransformation.
+For example, dimethyl sulfide oxidizes initially to dimethyl sulfoxide, but can then oxidize further to dimethyl sulfone.

+Unsymmetrical sulfides are prochiral — their oxidation gives chiral sulfoxides.
+The process can be performed enantioselectively, through e.g., a variant of the Shi epoxidation, using certain transition metal catalysts, or biotransformation.

 Symmetrical sulfoxides can be formed from a diorganylzinc compound and liquid sulfur dioxide.